Family Village is

 by moms just like you

 Founder Melanie Hekkelman-Piazza came up with the idea for Family Village in response to raising an infant and 3 year-old while also caretaking her terminally ill mother (in a town she'd just moved to).
 Fueled by desperation, isolation and rage, she gathered like-minded mothers and set to work building the space of her dreams.
 Within six months, the doors were open and lives were being changed.
 Four years and more than 200 families later, Family Village continues to buck the status quo of childcare and parenting norms to bring families the work-life balance they crave.

-“Empowering mothers to become change-makers (not just diaper changers) by creating spaces for community care, cooperative entrepreneurship and the re-humanizing of cultural norms.”
+“Empowering mothers to thrive as both diaper-changers AND change-makers by creating space for community care, cooperative entrepreneurship and the re-humanizing of cultural norms.”